-Alice Miller has coined the term “enlightened witness.“ Having an understanding person who helps a victim of abuse “recognize the injustices they suffered” and “give vent to their feelings” about what happened to them.
+Alice Miller coined the term “enlightened witness.”
+Having an understanding person who helps a victim of abuse “recognize the injustices they suffered” and “give vent to their feelings” about what happened to them.
 Recent studies have proved that having an enlightened witness is essential to helping you recover from abuse.

 However, for us survivors, our past can deeply compromise our ability to form and maintain the healthy bonds that nurture us.
 We have trouble forming and maintaining healthy relationships.
-Finding a person who truly cares, understands and validates our pain and experiences is not easy for us.
-We either end up with more abusive partners or lonely.
+Finding a person who truly cares, understands, and validates our pain and experiences is not easy for us.
+We either end up with more abusive partners or are lonely.

-Very few lucky ones find a loving, caring friend, colleague, partner, boss, child.
+Very few lucky ones find a loving, caring friend, colleague, partner, boss, or child.
 I am fortunate one to have a loving son whose love has healed my pain.

 Hope & Healing